UniNet IColour 560 vs Mimaki TX300P-1800

 Print Technology White Toner Transfer Industrial Textile

-Color Output CMYK + White Up to 8 colors
+Colour Output CMYK + White Up to 8 colours

 Print Resolution 2400 x 600 dpi 1080 dpi